 Does CBT-I work?

-The cumulative findings of the research on CBT-I suggest that it enhances sleep-related self-efficacy, corrects dysfunctional beliefs about sleep, reduces use of sleep medications, improves mood and reduces anxiety symptoms, and leads to long-term functional improvements in both daytime and night-time functioning (Morin et al., 2006).
-Given such findings, CBT-I can be considered both a highly efficacious and effective treatment for sleep difficulties and related complaints in individuals with Chronic Insomnia.
-CBT-I is classified as a well-established empirically supported treatment according to the criteria set-forth by the American Academy of Sleep Medicine (Morin et al., 2006).
+The cumulative findings of the research on CBT-I suggest that it enhances sleep-related self-efficacy, corrects dysfunctional beliefs about sleep, reduces the use of sleep medications, improves mood and reduces anxiety symptoms, and leads to long-term functional improvements in both daytime and night-time functioning (Morin et al., 2006).
+Given such findings, CBT-I can be considered both highly efficacious and effective treatment for sleep difficulties and related complaints in individuals with Chronic Insomnia.
+CBT-I is classified as a well-established empirically supported treatment according to the criteria set forth by the American Academy of Sleep Medicine (Morin et al., 2006).

-Effectiveness of CBT-I for co-morbid Insomnia and Depression
+The Effectiveness of CBT-I for co-morbid Insomnia and Depression

 At the time of my Doctoral research, eight studies had investigated the non-pharmacological treatment of Insomnia symptoms in individuals with co-morbid Depression: